7 benefits of walking to work

 1. Better physical fitness

 Walking is a great form of cardio exercise that doesn’t require sweating it out at the gym.
 If you walk fast enough to raise your heart rate, temperature and breathing, you can still reap the same kind of rewards as a run on the treadmill.
-After a while, you’ll find that you don’t feel as worn out when you arrive at work and can burn more energy than when you commute on public transport.
+After a while, you’ll find that you don’t feel as worn out when you arrive at work and can burn more energy than when you used to commute on public transport.

 You can find out more about how to manage a multigenerational workforce and their wellbeing needs by downloading our free employer’s guide today.